-Attendance: Given that this is an intensive Hebrew course, attendance is mandatory.
-Up to three days of justified absence from classes will be accepted (e.g.: emergency matter, doctor's note).
+Attendance: Given that this is an intensive Hebrew course, attendance - and arriving on time and prepared to class - is mandatory.
+Up to three days of justified absence from classes may be accepted (e.g.: emergency matter, doctor's note).
 Such cases of absence should be notified to your Hebrew teacher immediately.
 Students are required to arrive on time for classes.
 Teachers are entitled to treat any single case of lateness and/or repeated lateness as an unjustified absence.
+In addition, repeatedly arriving late to class will not be acceptable as this disrupts the intensive learning environment.
+Teachers have the right to dismiss students entirely from the class (without refund) if this (or any other) type of student misconduct or disruptive behavior occurs.